taskhack/frontend/README.md

 # frontend
-A task management system for
+A task management system for group collaboration